Medicare Advantage

-TPMO DISCLAIMER:
+TPMO Disclaimer:

 “We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.”

-What is the difference between a Medicare Advantage
+What is the difference between a Medicare Advantage HMO vs PPO plan?

 You might have faced the HMO vs. PPO (Health Maintenance Organization vs. Preferred Provider Organization) decision if your employer offered a choice of these types of group health insurance plans.
 Now that you’re planning for Medicare, you might have a similar choice if you decide to get coverage through Medicare Advantage.
 Let’s take a closer look at HMO vs. PPO Medicare Advantage plans available in the Durham, NC area to fully understand the differences.
 How HMO and PPO plans are alike…